 A single gene mutation may be tied to different types of cancer, not just one.

-- For example, the BRCA1 and BRCA2 genes are linked with breast cancer, ovarian cancer, and several other cancers, in men and women.
-Around one half of women who inherit BRCA1 or BRCA2 will develop breast cancer by age 70 years.
+- For example, mutations in the BRCA1 and BRCA2 genes are linked with breast cancer, ovarian cancer, and several other cancers, in men and women.
+Around one half of women who inherit BRCA1 or BRCA2 genetic mutations will develop breast cancer by the age of 70.

 - Polyps or growths on the lining of the colon or rectum may be linked to cancer and at times may be part of an inherited disorder.